 Because of this, Art of Animation is one of those love it or hate it things.
 Art of Animation is like the Crocs of Disney resorts.
 The people who love Art of Animation love it because it just makes them happy.
 To them, it’s fun, whimsical, and reminds them of the magic of Disney animation.

 To the people who dislike Art of Animation, it’s tacky, loud, and abandons traditional means of nuanced Disney theming in favor of something that gets by on clunky looks and characters.
 Sort of the same idea with Crocs, and any of the above adjectives could be used to describe the footwear.

 No, Art of Animation doesn’t hit the same high notes thematically as Wilderness Lodge, the Port Orleans Resorts, or BoardWalk Inn, but it does have redeeming qualities and brings something worthwhile to the table.
 It is not the pinnacle of themed design nor is it something that academics or even fans of themed design will someday devote thoughtful analysis and critique.
 The short and simple of it for me is that it is a fun resort thematically.
 That’s it, and in this case that’s enough.

-With that said, let’s take a look at the rooms, which some will describe as fun…and others will describe as obnoxious.
+With that said, let’s take a look at the rooms.
+Some people will view these as fun…and others will see them as obnoxious.
 I’ll let the photos speak for themselves and you can be the judge.

 A closer look at the main living area.
 As you can see, it’s heavy on the Cars theming.
 Great for kids and those who are kids at heart, possibly not ideal for honeymooners.